Llama 4 vs Qwen 3 vs Mistral Large 2: Open model showdown

 Mistral Large 2: The European specialist

-Mistral Large 2 is the priciest of the three at $2 input / $6 output per million tokens, and what you pay for is European language handling.
+Mistral Large 2 (opens in a new tab) is the priciest of the three at $2 input / $6 output per million tokens (opens in a new tab), and what you pay for is European language handling.
 For French, German, Spanish, Italian, and the Scandinavian languages, it's reported to come out ahead of both rivals, again a claim that fits Mistral's reputation more than any single published benchmark we could cite.

 The bigger draw for some teams is where Mistral lives.
 It's a Paris-based company, so for organisations with EU data-residency rules, its European headquarters and GDPR posture are genuine practical advantages.
 That matters less for an Australian business serving local customers, but if you operate in or sell into Europe, it's a real point in Mistral's favour.